JokerL2/CryoAlign2/README.md

 ---
-title: "CryoAlign: Accurate global and local 3D alignment of cryo-EM density maps using local spatial structural features"
+title: An efficient global and local mixed Cryo-EM density map retrieval tool based on parallel-accelerated CryoAlign
 ---

 # Introduction

-Advances in cryo-electron imaging technologies have led to a rapidly increasing number of density maps.
-Alignment and comparison of density maps play a crucial role in interpreting structural information, such as conformational heterogeneity analysis using global alignment and atomic model assembly through local alignment.
-Here, we propose a fast and accurate global and local cryo-electron microscopy density map alignment method CryoAlign, which leverages local density feature descriptors to capture spatial structure similarities.
-CryoAlign is the first feature-based EM map alignment tool, in which the employment of feature-based architecture enables the rapid establishment of point pair correspondences and robust estimation of alignment parameters.
-Extensive experimental evaluations demonstrate the superiority of CryoAlign over the existing methods in both alignment accuracy and speed.

-Here, we offer both global and local registration methods for CryoAlign.
+We developed an alignment-based retrieval tool to perform both global and local retrieval.
+Our approach adopts parallel-accelerated CryoAlign for high-precision 3D alignment and transforms density maps into point clouds for efficient retrieval and storage.
+Additionally, a multi-dimension scoring function is introduced to accurately assess structural similarities between superimposed density maps.

 # Installation

-The sections below explain how to download and install CryoAlign on your computer.
+The sections below explain how to download and install CryoSearch on your computer.

 ## Prerequisites

-Note that CryoAlign depends on and uses several external programs and libraries.If you have a Docker environment with GPU, we strongly recommend you to generate image using the dockerfile.
+Note that CryoSearch depends on and uses several external programs and libraries.If you have a Docker environment with GPU, we strongly recommend you to generate image using the dockerfile.